sundhar-velmurugan/social-media-app/log.md

 - name and avatar are also included incase the user deletes their account
 - Like and unlike option is available not like and dislike option.

+### Add a post

+- likes and comments will be handled by different endpoints